nutchanonj/nutchanonj.github.io/pages/6_jpeg_compression/6_jpeg_compression.md

     return scipy.fft.idct( scipy.fft.idct( a, axis=0 , norm='ortho'), axis=1 , norm='ortho')
 ```

-Normalize this grayscale image with minusing 128.
+Normalize this grayscale image by subtracting 128.
 (The shade is represented by 0 to 255.)
-Then, doing DCT in a 8x8 blocks manner and show the DCT-ed image.
+Then, DCT was done in an 8x8 block manner, and the DCT-ed image was shown.

 ```python
 # Normalize.